jdamiba/serverless-object-detection/readme.md

 Today, it is much easier to make the results of machine learning available on the internet due to the development of ZEIT's Now global serverless deployment platform.

-For this example, we'll be deploying a Single Shot Multibox Detector image recognition machine learning model based on Google's MobileNetV2 neural network.
+In this project, we'll be deploying a Single Shot Multibox Detector image recognition machine learning model based on Google's MobileNetV2 neural network to the cloud as a serverless lambda using ZEIT Now.

-## Deployment Instructions
+## TL;DR

 1. Clone this repository to your local development environment.